HansS/typescript-node-starter/README.md

 ## Prerequisites

-Requires the lastest version of NodeJS with support for ECMAScript 2015/6 features (classes and generators etc)
+Requires the latest version of NodeJS with support for ECMAScript 2015/6 features (classes and generators etc)

 ## Getting started